-Bowls WA is hosting the All Abilities State Championships on Saturday 2 and Sunday 3 of March 2019 playing Singles and Pairs.
+Bowls WA hosts an annual All Abilities State Championships consisting of Singles and Pairs played over a two-day weekend.
 This event is open to four categories: (1) Deaf, (2) Intellectual, (3) Physical, and (4) Vision Impaired.
-By participating in these games you are opening up the opportunity for a state title as well as the possibility of bowling at the following tournaments:
+By participating in these games, you are opening the opportunity for a state title as well as the possibility of bowling at the following tournaments:

 - 1. The Australian Open (all categories) - 2.
-The Disability Sport Australia (DSA) National Multibowl Championships (physical disability) - 3.
-The Commonwealth Games (physical and vision categories) - 4.
+Bowls Australia (BA) National Multibowl Championships (physical disability) - 3.
+Commonwealth Games (physical and vision categories) - 4.
 International Bowlers with Disability (IBD) tournaments (physical and vision categories)